strauberly/tons-of-tacos-v1.3/DEV-JOURNAL.md

 ---

+-- 23 May 2024 --

+- Application now correctly using a unique key for menu and cart items and only the cart item selected is removed when clicking the remove button.
+- Working out a bug where item already in cart alert is being triggered when adding an item to cart after all cart items have been removed.

+---

 -- 21 May 2024 --

 - Application now checks if a menu item is already a cart item and if so, alerts the user to the status and recommends action through an alert.
--
+- ***

----

   -- 20 May 2024 --

 - Cart items now display an alert when their quantity would exceed the current limit of 10 or if their new quantity would exceed the cart limit of 20 total items.
 - Cart item now removed from cart if quantity selected is 0.